Chinese warplanes fly toward Taiwan for 2nd straight day - NewsBreak

 Chinese warplanes fly toward Taiwan for 2nd straight day

-TAIPEI, Taiwan — China flew more than 30 military planes toward Taiwan on Saturday, the second large display of force in as many days.
+TAIPEI, Taiwan — (AP) — China flew more than 30 military planes toward Taiwan on Saturday, the second large display of force in as many days.

 Taiwan's Defense Ministry said 39 aircraft entered Taiwan's air defense identification zone in two sorties, one during the day and one at night.
 That followed a similar pattern on Friday, when 38 planes flew into the area south of the self-governing island.